Entrance Bursary Program

 - enrol in a full-time degree program at the University

-- apply for and accept the maximum available government student aid for which they are eligible
+- demonstrate financial need, including the intention to apply for and accept the maximum available government student aid and/or Indigenous Band Support Funding for which they are eligible

 Students registered with the Office for Students with Disabilities may be eligible for financial aid while pursuing a reduced course load.